deeptools/deepTools/docs/content/help_galaxy_deeptools.rst

 In addition to deepTools that were specifically developed for the handling of NGS data, we have incorporated several standard Galaxy tools that enable you to manipulate tab-separated files such as gene lists, peak lists, data matrices etc.

-There are 3 main categories for:
+There are 3 main categories;

 .. image:: ../images/Gal_textfiles.png